Global existence of quasi-stratified solutions for the confined IPM equation: Local solvability of solutions in

 \end{thm}

 The general method of the proof is similar to that for proving existence of solutions to the Navier-Stokes and Euler equations which can be found in \cite{Majda-Bertozzi}.

 The strategy of this section has two parts.
-First we find an approximate equation and approximate solutions that have two properties: (1) the existence theory for all time for the approximating solutions is easy, (2) the solutions satisfy an analogous energy estimate.
+First we find an approximate equation and approximate solutions that have two properties: (1) the approximate solutions exists for all time, (2) the solutions satisfy an analogous energy estimate.
 The second part is the passage to a limit in the approximation scheme to obtain a solution to the original equations.\\

-We will need some basic properties of the Sobolev spaces in bounded domains.
+Before embarking on the proof, we will need some basic properties of the Sobolev spaces in bounded domains.
 In the next lemma, $D \subset \R^d$ is a bounded domain with smooth boundary $\partial D$.